 Ambulance transportation is a covered service when the patient’s condition is such that the use of any other method of transportation would endanger the patient’s health.

-CPT A0433 Advanced life support, level 2 (ALS2) includes medically necessary supplies and services, and at least three separate administrations of one or more medications by intravenous push/bolus or by continuous infusion, excluding crystalloid hypotonic, isotonic and hypertonic solutions (dextrose, normal saline, or Ringer’s lactate), or transportation, medically necessary supplies and services, and the provision of at least one of the following procedures: Manual defibrillation/cardioversion, Endotracheal intubation, Central venous line, Cardiac pacing, Chest decompression, Surgical airway, Intraosseous line.
+Description Of CPT A0433?
+Advanced life support, level 2 (ALS2) includes medically necessary supplies and services, and at least three separate administrations of one or more medications by intravenous push/bolus or by continuous infusion, excluding crystalloid hypotonic, isotonic and hypertonic solutions (dextrose, normal saline, or Ringer’s lactate), or transportation, medically necessary supplies and services, and the provision of at least one of the following procedures: Manual defibrillation/cardioversion, Endotracheal intubation, Central venous line, Cardiac pacing, Chest decompression, Surgical airway, Intraosseous line.

-CPT A0434 Specialty Care Transport (SCT)
+Description Of CPT A0434?
+Specialty Care Transport (SCT).